SovereignCloudStack/docs/community/tools/jitsi.md

 that outgoing(!)
 UDP traffic is dangerous and needs to be intercepted.
 This means that our Jitsi setup will not work for participants behind such firewalls.
 (We do not currently have a [COTURN](https://github.com/coturn/coturn) server to work around this;
-instead we use other VC tools such as BB or OpenTalk or the tool of the partner.))
+instead we use other VC tools such as BB or OpenTalk or the tool of the partner.)

-### Large conferences

-For large conferences, it is recommended that participants stay muted and raise their hand in order to talk, so a moderator can ensure a somewhat structured discussion.
-While Jitsi can route a few dozens of video streams without trouble, the combines bandwidth may become a challenge for some of the participants and it is recommended to only switch on videos for the active participants.
-We have not tested much above 50 participants in the SCS community, so we don't know the precise limits of the server connection or capacity we use.

-## Known Issues

 ### Local audio